Study Abroad: Frequently Asked Questions

 Who is the program director?

 The program director is always a member of the Chinese Studies program faculty.
-This year the program director will be Professor Matthew Wells, who teaches Chinese language and modern Chinese literature at the University of Kentucky.
-Dr. Wells led the program in 2011 and 2014.
+This year the program director will be Professor Liang Luo, who teaches Chinese language and modern Chinese literature at the University of Kentucky.
+Dr. Luo led the program in 2010 and 2012.
 In the event we have a large number of students, an additional faculty member will join the program.

 Can I arrive earlier or stay later?